James Thayer (author)

-James Stewart "Jim" Thayer (born May 25, 1949) is an author of thriller novels and an attorney.
+James Stewart "Jim" Thayer (born May 28, 1949) is an American author of thriller novels and an attorney.
 His first six novels were written under his full name, but since then his middle name is not used.

 Early life

 Thayer was born in Eugene, Oregon.
 His father was a farmer.
 He is a graduate of Washington State University where he was inducted into the honors fraternity Phi Beta Kappa.
 Subsequently he graduated from the University of Chicago Law School.
+He began writing his first novel while still in law school.

 Career

 He is a member of the Washington State Bar Association.
 He has also been a creative writing instructor at the University of Washington.
-He is a regular contributor to Author magazine.
+He broadcasts a weekly fiction-writing podcast, The Essential Guide to Writing a Novel.

 Personal life

 Thayer resides in Seattle, Washington.
 He is married and has two daughters, Alex and Annemarie.
 He also has two other brothers living in Seattle, Joe and John, and one sister, Connie.